ogtitle724/typeee/README.md

 TypyTap is a Next.js-based website for posting articles about dev.

-### Home

-image

-### Category

-image

-### Article

-image

 ### Built With

 - Next.js
 - React.js
 - MongoDB

-## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

 ## Contact